DC 7500Genitourinary System38 CFR § 4.115b

 The VA rates Kidney, removal of one under Diagnostic Code (DC) 7500, governed by 38 CFR 38 CFR § 4.115b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Kidney, removal of one qualify for TDIU (Total Disability Individual Unemployability)?
+Can Kidney, removal of one qualify for TDIU?

-What evidence do I need to establish service connection for Kidney, removal of one?
+What evidence supports a higher rating for Kidney, removal of one?

-What is the C&P exam like for Kidney, removal of one?
+What happens at the C&P exam for Kidney, removal of one?

 Get a Personalized Rating Analysis